allegroai/clearml/README.md

   - Make you data transparent by cataloging it all on the ClearML platform

 We believe ClearML is ground-breaking.
-We wish to establish new standards of true seamless integration between experiment management,ML-Ops and data management.
+We wish to establish new standards of true seamless integration between experiment management, MLOps and data management.

 ## Who We Are

-ClearML is supported by the team behind [clear.ml](https://clear.ml), where we build deep learning pipelines and infrastructure for enterprise companies.
+ClearML is supported by you and the [clear.ml](https://clear.ml) team, which helps enterprise companies build scalable MLOps.

 We built ClearML to track and control the glorious but messy process of training production-grade deep learning models.
 We are committed to vigorously supporting and expanding the capabilities of ClearML.